dhirajksharma/thelorestore-frontend/README.md

 # The Lore Store (Frontend)
 The Lore Store is an online bookstore, this repository holds the code for the frontend of the same.
-I have taken a minimal approach towards the User Interface, built using **React.js** and styled with **TailwindCSS** This is the repository for the [backend](https://github.com/dhirajksharma/thelorestore-backend) for the project. ) of the application.
+I have taken a minimal approach towards the User Interface, built using **React.js** and styled with **TailwindCSS** This is the repository for the [backend](https://github.com/dhirajksharma/thelorestore-backend) for the project of the application.

 ## Features Available Now